A fish can sense another's fear, a study shows

-It might have been deep-rooted in prehistoric animals that lived millions of years ago, before fish and mammals like us diverged on the tree of life, according to researchers who published their study Thursday in the journal Science.
+It might have been deep-rooted in prehistoric animals that lived millions of years ago, before fish and mammals like us diverged on the tree of life, according to researchers whose study was published in the journal Science.

 “Some of the mechanisms that underlie our ability to experience fear, or fall in and out of love, are clearly very ancient pathways,” said Hans Hofmann, an evolutionary neuroscientist at the University of Texas at Austin, who was not involved in the research.

 Scientists are usually reluctant to attribute humanlike feelings to animals.
-But it’s generally accepted that many animals have moods, including fish.
+But it’s generally accepted that many animals, including fish, have moods.

 People are also reading…